simurai/tone-syntax/UPDATE.md

 # Update

-There are actually no "real" difference between the dark and light version of this theme.
-They just have different default colors and only exist to easily switch between two versions.
+There is actually no "real" difference between the dark and light version of this theme.
+They just have different default colors and only exist to easily switch between the two versions.

-All files are the same except these files use a different name:
+Everything is the same except these files use a different theme name:

 - `lib/main.coffee`
 - `styles/settings.less`